dwavesystems/dwave-system/docs/reference/samplers.rst

     :depth: 1

-These samplers are non-blocking: the returned :class:`~dimod.SampleSet` is constructed from a :class:`~concurrent.futures.Future` that is resolved on the first read of any of its properties; for example, by printing the results or querying its :meth:`~dimod.SampleSet.done` method.
+These samplers are non-blocking: the returned :class:`~dimod.SampleSet` is constructed from a :class:`~concurrent.futures.Future`-like object that is resolved on the first read of any of its properties; for example, by printing the results or querying its :meth:`~dimod.SampleSet.done` method.

 Other Ocean packages provide additional samplers; for example,